Nanaimo New Homes

 Nanaimo is under construction, with hundreds of new housing units being added every year.
 I follow the developments as closely as possible and then I update the following three pages - new houses, new apartment-style condos, and new townhomes.
 Or, see further below for more information about buying new homes in Nanaimo.

-Buying New Construction in Nanaimo
+Buying New Construction in BC

 New Home Warranty

-The first thing to know about buying new construction is that (in most cases), the home is insured against defects with a "new home warranty" as mandated by the government.
-That warranty covers the STRUCTURE for 10 years, the BUILDING ENVELOPE for 5 years, and all other LABOUR & MATERIAL DEFECTS for two years after occupancy.
-Not only does this mean that you have an insurance company behind you if things go wrong, but it also means the builder will often come and fix any issues, in order to prevent a claim against the warranty.
+The first thing to know about buying new construction is that (in most cases), the government has mandated the builder to purchase a "new home warranty" to insure against defects.
+The warranty typically covers the STRUCTURE for 10 years, the BUILDING ENVELOPE for 5 years, and all other LABOUR & MATERIAL DEFECTS for two years after occupancy.

 Taxes on New Homes